FAQ

 Section titled “Architecture”How does Actionbase handle writes?

-Section titled “How does Actionbase handle writes?”Internally, Actionbase processes interactions using a state-based mutation model:
+Section titled “How does Actionbase handle writes?”Actionbase processes interactions using a state-based mutation model:

-- Read the current interaction state
+- Read current state

-- Persist the resulting state and related read-optimized structures
+- Persist resulting state and read-optimized structures

 What is write-time optimization?